arivers444/Project_Finale/README.md

-### Segment 3: This week I am assisting in creating statistical data analysis and visuals for the presentation using Matplotlib and Numpy.
+### Segment 4: This week I am assisting in creating statistical data analysis and visuals for the presentation using Matplotlib and Numpy.
+I also assisted in creating the final presentation.

 # Baseball Hall of Fame Inductees